chaara-dev/Whitelist-Bot/README.md

 +   timestamp comparison between start application and accept/deny application
 +   user id tracking

-+ Move embed message for application from constants.py to json storage
+- Move embed message for application from constants.py to text file storage
-+   $reload command to update the application file somehow
+-   '$reload' command to update the application file somehow

 - send whitelist commands to #mc-chat

-+ add ping role for available to accept
++ add ping role for 'available to accept'

 + add ping after X hours as reminder to approve (maybe)

-+ split ApplicationView() into multiple smaller functions
++ split ApplicationView() into multiple smaller functions to read and edit better
-+   also do the same for the /approve commands
++   also do the same for the '/approve' and '/deny' commands - remove lots of duplicate code

++ look into using sqlite for storage instead -> better integration into existing barebones database?
 ```
 </br>
 </br>